NativeScript/docs-v8/understanding-packages.md

 - `@nativescript/webpack`

 This provides loaders, helpers and base configs for all fundamental NativeScript development to debug, run, build and release your apps.

+## Plugins

+There are also quite a number of plugins maitained and developed by the NativeScript TSC which you can find [documented here](plugins/index)